 Program Services and Activities

-- One to one counselling sessions with Indigenous Elders
+- One to one visit with an Indigenous Elder

 - Access to healthcare providers

 - Access to Indigenous ceremony – Sweat lodge, Burning ceremony, Seasonal feasts, etc

 - Therapeutic listening

 - Referrals to many forms of health and social services – including detox centers, alcohol and drug counselling, and housing support

 - Other services available at VNHS – Cancer Aware program, Positive Outlook program, VNHS Daycares and engaging effectively participant self referrals to the VNHS Medical clinic.

 The impacts of colonialization, inter-generational and ongoing traumas have left many with a negative or absent connection to their Indigenous community or cultural identity.

 Cultural identity and affiliation have been associated with positive mental health and substance misuse outcomes and the ability to get through life challenges for Indigenous Peoples.
 MNSYY aims to: